magento/devdocs/guides/v2.3/extension-dev-guide/message-queues/config-mq.md

   - Setup
 ---

 The message queue topology is a {{site.data.var.ce}} feature.
-It can be included as part of {{site.data.var.ce}} installation, or you can add it existing modules.
+It can be included as part of {{site.data.var.ce}} installation, or you can add it to existing modules.

 ### Overview ###